-Valuation Date December 31, 2016 rolled forward to June 30, 2018 Experience Study Report 2016, Published July 26, 2017 Actuarial cost method Entry Age Normal Amortized as a level percentage of payroll as layered amortization bases over a closed period; Tier One/Tier Two UAL is amortized over Amortization method 20 years and OPSRP pension UAL is amortized over 16 years Asset valuation method Market value of assets Inflation rate 2.50 percent Investment rate of return 7.20 percent (changed from 7.50 percent) Projected salary increase 3.50 percent overall payroll growth Blend of 2% COLA and graded COLA (1.25%/.15%) in accordance Cost of Living Adjustment with Moro decision, blend based on service Healthy retirees and beneficiaries: RP-2014 Healthy annuitant, sex-distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Active members: RP-2014 Employees, sex- distinct, generational with Unisex, Social Security Data Scale, with collar adjustments and set-backs as described in the valuation.
-Disabled retirees: RP-2014 Disabled retirees, sex-distinct, generational with Mortality Unisex, Social Security Date Scale.
+Valuation date December 31, 2018

+Experience Study Report 2018, Published July 24, 2019

+Actuarial cost method Entry Age Normal

+Amortization method Level percentage of payroll

+Asset valuation method Market value of assets

+Inflation rate 2.50 percent

+Investment rate of return 7.20 percent

+Discount rate 7.20 percent

+Projected salary increase 3.50 percent

+Cost of Living Adjustment Blend of 2% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision, blend based on service

+Healthy retirees and beneficiaries:

+Mortality Pub-2010 Healthy Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Active members: Pub-2010 Employee, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.
+Disabled retirees: Pub-2010 Disabled Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and set-backs as described in the valuation.

 Actuarial valuations of an ongoing plan involve estimates of value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Experience studies are performed as of December 31 of even numbered years.
-The method and assumptions shown are based on the 2016 Experience Study which is reviewed for the four-year period ending December 31, 2016.
+The method and assumptions shown are based on the 2018 Experience Study which is reviewed for the four-year period ending December 31, 2018.